hawkng/twilio-voice-app/README.md

   - Recording link will be available after the call ended in the Recording Log panel
   - Recording is not available when calling to Flex Agent

-* If callee rejected the incoming call, the caller's browser is not updated and the call status remains "ringing"
-  - Added polling to check the status and auto disconnect the call after 30 seconds
+* Added option to call the Flex Agent from the browser
-  - Modify the constant **CALL_TIME_OUT** in ***/assets/quickstart.js***

 ## Setup
 1. Create 2 TwilML Apps, for calling to another user on browser and to Flex respectively